Aristocracy: Concept

 The concept evolved in ancient Greece in which a council of leading citizens was commonly empowered.
 That was contrasted with representative democracy in which a council of citizens was appointed as the "senate" of a city state or other political unit.
 The Greeks did not like the concept of monarchy, and as their democratic system fell, aristocracy was upheld.

-According to Tomás Fernández de Medrano, a just and virtuous form of republic is known as aristocracy, meaning the rule of the most virtuous, referred to in Latin as Optimates because they are regarded as good and honorable.
-In his 1602 political treatise República Mista, Medrano explains how this system arises when a select group of men, distinguished by their virtue, morality, and wisdom, hold authority over the rest, whether broadly or in specific matters, governing solely for the benefit and welfare of the public.
-A prime example of this was seen in Sparta, whose exceptional governance allowed it to rule Greece for nearly five centuries.

 Plato's concept of aristocracy envisions an ideal state governed by a philosopher-king—a ruler who possesses wisdom and a love for truth.
 He defines these "philosopher-kings" as individuals who "love the sight of truth."
 To illustrate this idea, Plato uses analogies such as a captain steering a ship and a doctor administering medicine, emphasizing that just as not everyone is naturally suited to navigation or medicine, not everyone is fit to govern.
 A significant portion of the Republic is then dedicated to outlining the educational system necessary to cultivate philosopher-kings.

 In contrast, the 1651 book Leviathan by Thomas Hobbes describes an aristocracy as a commonwealth in which the representative of the citizens is an assembly by part only.
 It is a system in which only a small part of the population represents the government; "certain men distinguished from the rest."

-Modern depictions of aristocracy tend to regard it not as the ancient Greek concept of rule by the best, but more as an oligarchy or plutocracy—rule by the few or the wealthy.